Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 - Patient Counseling Information

 Acute Myeloid Leukemia

-Rydapt is indicated, in combination with standard cytarabine and daunorubicin induction and cytarabine consolidation chemotherapy, for the treatment of adult patients with newly diagnosed acute myeloid leukemia (AML) who are FLT3 mutation-positive, as detected by a FDA approved test [see Dosage and Administration (2.1), Clinical Studies (14.1)].
+Rydapt is indicated in combination with standard cytarabine and daunorubicin induction and cytarabine consolidation chemotherapy, for the treatment of adult patients with newly diagnosed acute myeloid leukemia (AML) who are FLT3 mutation-positive, as detected by an FDA approved test [see Dosage and Administration (2.1), Clinical Studies (14.1)].

 Limitations of Use

 Rydapt is not indicated as a single-agent induction therapy for the treatment of patients with AML.